^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-1. prelatent iron deficiency;
+1. latent iron deficiency;

 2. latent iron deficiency;

-3. Iron-deficiency anemia.
+3. iron deficiency anemia.

 • anemic and sideropenic syndromes;

-• decrease in serum ferritin concentration (SF).
+• decrease in serum ferritin (SF) concentration.

 Epidemiology

-What provokes iron deficiency anemia?
+What causes iron deficiency anemia?

-Exchange of iron in the body
+Iron metabolism in the body

-Exchange of iron in the body
+Iron metabolism in the body

 Pathogenesis of iron deficiency anemia